mprinc/OpenFaaS-docs/docs/cli/templates.md

 ## Templates

-The OpenFaaS CLI has a template engine built-in which can create new functions in a given programming language.
+The OpenFaaS CLI has a <span class='definition'>template engine</span> built-in which can create new functions in a given programming language.
 The way this works is by reading a list of templates from the `./template` location in your current working folder.

-Before creating a new function make sure you pull in the official OpenFaaS language templates from GitHub via the [templates repository](https://github.com/openfaas/templates).
+Before creating a new function make sure you <span class='important'>pull in the official OpenFaaS language templates</span> from GitHub via the [templates repository](https://github.com/openfaas/templates).

 ```bash
 $ faas-cli template pull